zhullyb/monyhar/monyhar/docs/security/permissions-for-powerful-web-platform-features.md

         with frequently, but may not necessarily want to grant powerful capabilities.

-Similar to installation, the Chromium team does not regard engagement as a robust way of controlling access to APIs.
+Similar to installation, the Monyhar team does not regard engagement as a robust way of controlling access to APIs.